 As a result, the whole street is a safer, friendlier place to live for everyone, including older people.
 As one Bristol street organiser said: “We’ve all got to know each other.
 Our street is quite long and I’d never met a lot of my neighbours since we go to different schools.
 Since playing out, our street now has two book clubs and we meet regularly.
 There’s definitely a change in the atmosphere.
 People stop and say hello.”

 In our 2017 survey of playing out streets, 91% agreed that they know more people on their street as a result, and 84% said they now feel they belong more in their neighbourhood.
+Research now shows that both of these contribute to health and well-being.

 Knowing more adults whom they can turn to and trust is important for children as they grow up and start to make independent journeys.
 Parents and carers on playing out streets have said how much better they feel about letting their children go to the shop, a friend’s house or the park because of this.